radicle-dev/radicle-client-services/README.md

 ## Setting up an *Org Seed Node*

-An *org seed node* is a type of node that replicates and distributes Radicle projects under one or more Radicle org, making them freely and publicly accessible on the web.
+An *org seed node* is a type of node that replicates and distributes Radicle projects under one or more Radicle orgs, making them freely and publicly accessible on the web.

 Though it's possible to rely on shared infrastructure and community seed nodes,